 Save and parse a Protobuf request

-For processor version 1.12 and later, when you enable debug mode by setting debug=True in the PAI-REC engine request body, the processor saves the original request, item-side input features, and transformed item-side features to a protobuf file on disk for feature analysis and validation.
-To use this feature, set the request_log_path parameter to a destination path mounted via OSS.
+In processor version 1.12 or later, you can enable debug mode by setting debug=True in the PAI-REC engine request body.
+This saves the original request and item-side input and output features to a protobuf file for analysis and validation.
+To use this feature, set the request_log_path parameter to the destination path and mount OSS to that path.
 For example:

 "model_config": {